Anastasia-Yakubovskaya/LabWork2/architectural description of the game/TestPlan.md

-# План тестирования для игры на C++
+### Testing Plan for a C++ Game

-## Типы тестирования
+### Types of Testing

-### 1. Модульное тестирование (Unit Testing)
+### 1. Unit Testing

-- Тестирование отдельных классов и методов.
+- Testing individual classes and methods.

-- Пример: Проверка методов build(), destroy() в классе Building.
+- Example: Checking the methods build(), destroy() in the Building class.

-### 2. Интеграционное тестирование (Integration Testing)
+### 2. Integration Testing

-- Тестирование взаимодействия между классами.
+- Testing the interaction between classes.

-- Пример: Проверка взаимодействия между Player, Game, и Board.
+- Example: Checking the interaction between Player, Game, and Board.

-### 3. Системное тестирование (System Testing)
+### 3. System Testing

-- Тестирование всей системы в целом.
+- Testing the entire system as a whole.

-- Пример: Проверка полного игрового цикла (от начала до конца игры).
+- Example: Checking the complete game cycle (from start to finish).

-### 4. Тестирование пользовательского интерфейса (UI Testing)
+### 4. User Interface Testing (UI Testing)

-- Проверка корректности отображения текстового интерфейса.
+- Checking the correctness of the text interface display.

-- Пример: Проверка вывода сообщений о ходе игры.
+- Example: Checking the output of messages about the game's progress.

-## Тестовые сценарии
+### Test Scenarios

-### Тестирование игрового поля (Board)
+### Testing the Game Board (Board)

-- Тест 1: Проверка размещения объекта на пустой клетке.
+- Test 1: Checking the placement of an object on an empty cell.

-  - Входные данные: Координаты (x, y), объект "Дом".
+- Input: Coordinates (x, y), object "House".

-  - Ожидаемый результат: Объект успешно размещен на поле.
+- Expected Result: The object is successfully placed on the board.

-- Тест 2: Попытка размещения объекта на занятой клетке.
+- Test 2: Attempting to place an object on an occupied cell.

-  - Входные данные: Координаты (x, y), объект "Дерево" (клетка уже занята).
+- Input: Coordinates (x, y), object "Tree" (the cell is already occupied).

-  - Ожидаемый результат: Ошибка или сообщение о невозможности размещения.
+- Expected Result: An error or message indicating that placement is not possible.

-### Тестирование игрока (Player)
+### Testing the Player (Player)

-- Тест 1: Выбор клетки для строительства.
+- Test 1: Selecting a cell for construction.

-  - Входные данные: Координаты (x, y).
+- Input: Coordinates (x, y).

-  - Ожидаемый результат: Клетка выбрана для строительства.
+- Expected Result: The cell is selected for construction.

-- Тест 2: Вытягивание карты из колоды.
+- Test 2: Drawing a card from the deck.

-  - Входные данные: Колода строительства.
+- Input: Construction deck.

-  - Ожидаемый результат: Карта успешно добавлена в руку игрока.
+- Expected Result: The card is successfully added to the player's hand.

-### Тестирование колод карт (Deck)
+### Testing the Deck of Cards (Deck)

-- Тест 1: Вытягивание карты из колоды.
+- Test 1: Drawing a card from the deck.

-  - Входные данные: Колода строительства.
+- Input: Construction deck.

-  - Ожидаемый результат: Карта успешно вытянута.
+- Expected Result: The card is successfully drawn.

-- Тест 2: Перетасовка колоды.
+- Test 2: Shuffling the deck.

-  - Входные данные: Колода случайных событий.
+- Input: Deck of random events.

-  - Ожидаемый результат: Карты в колоде перемешаны.
+- Expected Result: The cards in the deck are shuffled.

-### Тестирование событий (EventCard, NaturalDisaster, EconomicCrisis)
+### Testing Events (EventCard, NaturalDisaster, EconomicCrisis)

-- Тест 1: Активация стихийного бедствия.
+- Test 1: Activating a natural disaster.

-  - Входные данные: Карта "Пожар".
+- Input: Card "Fire".

-  - Ожидаемый результат: Урон нанесен постройкам игрока.
+- Expected Result: Damage is inflicted on the player's buildings.

-- Тест 2: Активация экономического кризиса.
+- Test 2: Activating an economic crisis.

-  - Входные данные: Карта "Инфляция".
+- Input: Card "Inflation".

-  - Ожидаемый результат: Стоимость строительства увеличена.
+- Expected Result: The cost of construction is increased.

-### Тестирование системы подсчета очков (ScoringSystem)
+### Testing the Scoring System (ScoringSystem)

-- Тест 1: Обновление очков игрока.
+- Test 1: Updating the player's score.

-  - Входные данные: Игрок, 10 очков.
+- Input: Player, 10 points.

-  - Ожидаемый результат: Очки игрока увеличены на 10.
+- Expected Result: The player's score is increased by 10.

-- Тест 2: Проверка победителя.
+- Test 2: Checking the winner.

-  - Входные данные: Игроки с разным количеством очков.
+- Input: Players with different scores.

-  - Ожидаемый результат: Игрок с наибольшим количеством очков объявлен победителем.
+- Expected Result: The player with the highest score is declared the winner.

-### Тестирование ИИ (AI)
+### Testing AI (AI)

-- Тест 1: Ход ИИ.
+- Test 1: AI move.

-  - Входные данные: Игровое поле с доступными клетками.
+- Input: Game board with available cells.

-  - Ожидаемый результат: ИИ успешно выбирает клетку для строительства.
+- Expected Result: The AI successfully selects a cell for construction.

-### Тестирование игрового цикла (Game)
+### Testing the Game Cycle (Game)

-- Тест 1: Начало игры.
+- Test 1: Starting the game.

-  - Входные данные: Игроки, поле, колоды карт.
+- Input: Players, board, decks of cards.

-  - Ожидаемый результат: Игра успешно начата.
+- Expected Result: The game is successfully started.

-- Тест 2: Завершение игры.
+- Test 2: Ending the game.

-  - Входные данные: Все клетки поля заняты.
+- Input: All cells on the board are occupied.

-  - Ожидаемый результат: Игра завершена, победитель объявлен.
+- Expected Result: The game is over, and the winner is declared.

-## Тестовые данные
+### Test Data

-- Игровое поле:
+- Game Board:

-  - Пустое поле 20x20.
+- Empty 20x20 board.

-  - Поле с частично занятыми клетками.
+- Board with partially occupied cells.

-  - Полностью занятое поле.
+- Fully occupied board.

-- Карты:
+- Cards:

-  - Карты строительства
+- Construction cards

-  - Карты случайных событий
+- Random event cards

-  - Бонусные карты
+- Bonus cards

-- Игроки:
+- Players:

-  - Игроки с разными характеристиками (уменьшение урона, снижение стоимости строительства, получение большего количества очков).
+- Players with different characteristics (damage reduction, reduced construction costs, earning more points).

-## Инструменты тестирования
+### Testing Tools

-- **Фреймворки для модульноготестирования**:
+- **Unit Testing Frameworks**:

 - Google Test

-- Инструменты для интеграционного тестирования:
+- Tools for integration testing:

-  - Автоматизированные тесты с использованием Google Test.
+- Automated tests using Google Test.